roman-milk/roman-milk.github.io/magicians-assistant.md

  "You OK?"
 He asked.
 "Come on I'll give you a lift."
 With a wane smile she tried to recover her composure.
 "I saw the car chugging along until it ran out.
 Where to?"

  "I'm so glad to see you.
 There's no one around but I just couldn't face walking the rest of the way dressed like this."
-Report_Story #1